 DO NOT USE ON HOT/WARM PANELS, IN THE DIRECT SUN AND NEVER ALLOW TO DRY.
 Only use on wet panels in the cooler morning or afternoon, preferably out of strong wind.
 It is not suitable for fabric or vinyl convertible tops or ute tonneau covers.
 Nor is it ideal for poor quality, single stage, porous or oxidised paint.
-If your paint feels rough when washing, we suggest you quickly clay bar or use our Claying Rubber with the car wash before use, as this product will bond better to uncontaminated, good quality surfaces.
+If your paint feels rough when washing, we suggest you quickly use our Fine Clay Bar or Claying Rubber with the car wash before use, as this product will bond better to decontaminated, good quality surfaces.

 1. Mix the Happy Ending in a Snow Blow Cannon bottle (a separate Happy Ending labeled bottle is available - part code to order one from our resellers is BOHCB).
-It handily uses the same dilution ratio of 9:1 as the Snow Job foam.
-If using the same bottle as the Snow Job, rinse it out with water first.
+It handily uses the same dilution ratio of 9:1 as the Snow Job and Mega Snow Job foams.
+If using the same bottle as the Snow Job or Mega Snow Job, rinse it out with water first.
 Then, add 900ml of fresh water, before turning the Happy Ending bottle upside down above the cannon bottles inlet and open the pop top, to ensure there is no wasted product when filling.
 Add 100ml of the Happy Ending using either the measuring marks on the cannon bottles label, or from watching the 100ml increments on the side of the Happy Ending bottle.
-You don't need to rinse out the brass cannon unit after use with our Snow Job, as the formulas won't contaminate or affect each other in small amounts.
+You don't need to rinse out the brass cannon unit after use with our Snow Job or Mega Snow Job, as the formulas won't contaminate or affect each other in small amounts.

 2. Carefully screw the Happy Ending mixture bottle to the cannon unit and attach to your pressure washer.
 Adjust the cannons top air knob to full clockwise (-) and adjust front nozzle to give a medium arc, a little bit wider than you would use with the snow foam.